benton-tripp/benton-tripp.github.io/_posts/2023-07-26-r-for-data-science.md

 In upcoming projects (either for work or for school), I intend to increasingly use R - especially for data science.
 Additionally, my interest in spatial statistics aligns well with R’s capabilities in handling GIS and spatial data analysis techniques.
+I enjoyed putting some of the skills I learned in this course to use during the final project, when I built a Shiny app that used data science and GIS to model the distribution of the three-toed sloth in South America.
+I intend to continue to improve my work through R’s capacity to perform complex spatial data science tasks.

 As the field of data science continues to evolve, I believe that R will remain at the forefront of my toolkit, proving indispensable in both